KevJames2019/AI-in-Electromagnetic-Optimization/README.md

 ###### **DNN-based Model**

  - Finding the optical properties of plasmonic structures by image processing using a combination of convolutional neural networks and recurrent neural networks `2019` `Pohang University of Science and Technology` [[Paper](https://doi.org/10.1038/s41378-019-0069-y)]
  - A Deep Learning Approach for Objective-Driven All-Dielectric Metasurface Design `2018` `University of Massachusetts Lowell` [[Paper](https://doi.org/10.1021/acsphotonics.9b00966)]
+ - Deep learning modeling approach for metasurfaces with high degrees of freedom `2020``University of Massachusetts Lowell` [[Paper](https://doi.org/10.1364/OE.401960)]

 ###### **Physics-driven Model**